ibm-cloud-docs/cloud-logs/limits.md

 - Logs cannot be older than 24 hours.
 - Logs cannot be more than 4 hours into the future.

 {{site.data.keyword.logs_full_notm}} limits the data ingested by a service instance per day.
-- If a user sends data too fast, ingestion is throttled.
+If a user sends data too fast, ingestion is throttled.
-- If user uses all of the allowed daily ingestion limit, data that is received after that point is blocked and the data is dropped.